sevehub/typstpowershell/README.md

 ## Install TinyMist:
 - :TypstInstallTM

-You can pin the PDFViwer with the keyboard shortcut CTRL-SHIFT-SPACE (Windows only).

 ## Initialize Project
 The :TypstInit command initializes a new Typst project from the Typst universe.
 This command allows users to quickly set up a project with a specified template or package version.
 For example, using :TypstInit minimalbc:0.0.1 will create a new project based on the minimalbc template from the @preview namespace, specifically version 0.0.1.